-Learn about Renovating a House in France
+Advice and Tips for Renovating a Property in France

-Originally posted on & updated on 24th May, 2024If you’re house hunting in France, you’ll no doubt have noticed that there are a whole host of different styles of property that are ripe for renovation.
+Originally posted on & updated on 13th November, 2024If you’re house hunting in France, you’ll no doubt have noticed that there are a whole host of different styles of property that are ripe for renovation.
 There are many number of reasons for this.
 One is that the French aren’t quite as obsessed about DIY as Brits are.
 There are exceptions of course, but rather than spend their Sunday in B&Q, the typical Frenchman (or woman) would rather be sitting round a table with their friends and family than doing DIY (and isn’t that why we all want to go and live there?).

 The next reason is that in the countryside there are lots of homes that have been left for years.
 Commonly elderly parents have died and the next generation has inherited the house and either live in the city and don’t get around to looking after it, or can’t agree about selling it.
 Either way, a renovation project in France can be really exciting.